m4oda/config_plus/README.md

 ConfigPlus.generate(from: '/path/to/configuration/directory')
 ```

-And you can specify some pathes using an array.
+And you can specify some paths using an array.

 ```ruby
 ConfigPlus.generate(from: ['/path/to/directory1', '/path/to/file1.yml'])